-Biggest criticism about G500s is that scrolling wheel is felt flimsy and loose, even on pressing it to give it additional resistance.
+The biggest criticism about G500s is that scrolling wheel is felt flimsy and loose, even on pressing it to give it additional resistance.
 Logitech improved this issue in Proteus Core.
-Free scrolling mode is yet there, however its now rock solid when pressed, with resistance to spare.
+Free scrolling mode is yet there, however, its now rock solid when pressed, with resistance to spare.
 The ridged design is both effective and comfortable.

 DPI Setting and Sensitivity

-At maximum setting, it force you to lower the sensitivity in your system settings in order to compensate and return your mouse at reasonable tracking speed.
-DPI features at 1200 level seems to be unnecessary for average user.
+At maximum setting, it forces you to lower the sensitivity in your system settings in order to compensate and return your mouse at reasonable tracking speed.
+DPI feature at 1200 level seems to be unnecessary for average user.

-Proteus Core shares the same software that other Logitech mice does.
+Proteus Core shares the same software that other Logitech mice do.
 Although this software lagged behind comparative Razer Synapse Software few months ago, now it has really come into its own.
 You can save and store 3 profiles internally, or virtually unlimited profiles on your computer.
-Best features in Logitech software is capability to scan PC to determine which games are installed and it automatically create particular profile or them.
+The best features in Logitech software is capability to scan PC to determine which games are installed and it automatically creates particular profile for them.

 Customizing profile is easy.
-Just click on command, profiles use commands specific to games, like Attack Move for the StarCraft 2 or Grapnel Gun for Batman: Arkham City and drag it on desired button.
-Software will automatically set profile when you launches the game.
+Just click on command, profiles use commands specific to games, like Attack Move for the StarCraft 2 or Grapnel Gun for Batman: Arkham City, and drag it on desired button.
+Software will automatically set profile when you launch the game.

 Download Logitech G502 Software: Click Here For Official Download Link

-There another innovative feature i.e. surface testing ability to help you optimize anything a paper sheet to standard desk top to high end mouse pad.
+There is another innovative feature i.e. surface testing ability to help you optimize anything a paper sheet to standard desktop to high-end mouse pad.
 We tried all and found impressive results.

 Although G500s had this, Proteus Core refined it.
-Instead Eject-able canister, Proteus Core proided magnetic door underside, hiding spots for 5 x 3.6 g weights.
-You can not only select to add but also select where to add weight to have granular control over mouse feel.
-For instance adding weight to center feel different as compared to back.
+Instead Eject-able canister, Proteus Core provided magnetic door underside, hiding spots for 5 x 3.6 g weights.
+Not only you can select to add, but also select where to add weight to have granular control over mouse feel.
+For instance, adding weight to center feel differently as compared to back.

-Logitech Proteus Core hasn’t any appreciable liftoff range and moderately good tracking on Z-axis.
-Picking it up and replacing it causes cursor to move slightly, however not enough interrupting anything but most demanding competitive tournament level.
+Logitech Proteus Core doesn’t have any appreciable liftoff range and moderately good tracking on Z-axis.
+Picking it up and replacing it causes cursor to move slightly, however, not enough interrupting anything but most demanding competitive tournament level.